treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Columns

 * Always use the singular name.
-* Avoid simply using `id` as the primary identifier for the table.
+* Where possible avoid simply using `id` as the primary identifier for the table.
 * Do not add a column with the same name as its table and vice versa.
 * Always use lowercase except where it may make sense not to such as proper nouns.